apartmentlist/coding-challenges/hw2019/README.md

 ## Simple Logistics and Overland Transportation Handlers

-The year is 2021 and Apartment List is the dominant platform to help renters find homes.
-However, always looking to improve renter's lives, CEO Jon Kobs refuses to be satisfied and wants to do more.
+The year is 2021 and Apartment List is the dominant platform to help renters find homes; however, always looking to improve renter's lives, CEO John Kobs refuses to be satisfied and wants to do more.
 Last quarter he called for a board retreat to update the company's strategic vision, which he and COO Chris Erickson had scrawled on a napkin in 2010 as the foundation for starting Apartment List: